SignalFrame-dev/prompt-systems-archive/systems/legal-contract-extractor/readme.md

 # Legal Contract Clause Extractor

-This system-level prompt extracts only the **contractual obligations**, **restrictions**, and **renewal terms** from legal, policy, or contract-like input text.
-It is engineered for strict scope control, ambiguity filtering, and multi-model compliance.

----

 ## 🔍 What It Does
-- Extracts only actionable items explicitly stated in the input
-- Filters out summaries, party identifiers, and non-binding language
+- Extracts three clause types from contract text:
+  - **Obligations**
+  - **Restrictions**
+  - **Renewal/Termination**
+- Reproduces each clause **verbatim**, preserving full sentence boundaries.
-- Enforces structured, reproducible format for downstream automation or review
+- Outputs in a strict, labeled format for legal review.

 ---

 ## 🧠 Design Principles
-- Constraint-layered design with refusal fallback logic
-- Explicit scope boundaries and no-inference guardrails
-- Null-output allowed where sections are absent
-- Model-agnostic structure validated across multiple LLMs
+- Enforces **scope-only extraction** (no unrelated clauses).
+- Requires **word-for-word reproduction** — no paraphrasing or commentary.
+- Omits labels entirely if a clause type is absent.

 ---

 ## 📄 Files Included
-- `legal-contract-extractor-prompt-v2.9_Locked.md` — current hardened baseline prompt
+- `legal-contract-extractor-v2.9_Locked.md` — current baseline prompt
-- `case-study.md` — applied case study and scenario notes
+- `case-study.md` — applied contract scenarios and notes
-- `human-context.md` — authorship rationale and IP framing
+- `human-context.md` — authorship rationale and design context
-- `tests/` — model compliance logs
+- `tests/` — compliance logs
-- `archive/` — previous versions (e.g., v2.7) kept for transparency
+- `archive/` — earlier versions and QA summaries

 ---

 ## 🏷 Version Info
 - **Current baseline:** v2.9_Locked (2025-07-28)
-- **Tested models:** GPT-4o, Claude 3.5, Perplexity, Gemini 2.5 Flash
+- **Tested models:** GPT-4o, Claude 3.5, Gemini 2.5 Flash, Perplexity
-- **Result:** All models produced identical, fully compliant outputs on benchmark input
+- **Result:** Passed structured compliance tests (verbatim + format + scope)

 ---

 ## Versioning Notes
-- **Locked versions** (e.g., `v2.9_Locked`) represent hardened, tested baselines safe for public use.
+- **Locked versions** = tested baselines, safe for reference.
-- **Earlier versions** (e.g., v2.7) are archived for historical transparency but are not intended for production use.
+- **Earlier versions** are archived for transparency but not intended for active use.

----

-*Note: Public release omits internal fallback handling and full model-specific execution logic.*
+- **v2.7 specifically failed**: models drifted on paraphrasing, truncation, and commentary.
+This version is preserved in `/archive` as a record of failed compliance.
+- **v2.9_Locked** incorporated fixes and passed compliance across all tested models.

 ---